yyt-2378/phase_structure_recognition/README.md

 1. **Understanding Training Parameters**: Navigate to the `structure_recognition` directory and inspect the `train.py` script, which contains details on all the model's training parameters.
 2. **Dataset Preparation**: To train on your own dataset, ensure it adheres to the format in the `faster_rcnn_stem_dataset` directory.

+### Model Weights Download and Testing Instructions

+You can download the corresponding weights for the models and run them using the `test_image_ml_framework.py` script.
+Below are the links to download the weights for the specific models:

+- For Faster R-CNN model weights, download from [this link](https://drive.google.com/drive/folders/1P60SL8MKod3kxL4OmkqVlzCfrLXydZgl?usp=sharing).
+- For DIVAESR model weights, download from [this link](https://drive.google.com/drive/folders/1TG5OyvcmJ9sTD_H7OAC8U3ue36ZF8V2u?usp=sharing).

+Please create corresponding folders to store the model weights after downloading them.
+Then, update the paths to the model weights in the `test_image_ml_framework.py` script to reflect where you have stored the weights on your local machine.

+#### Steps to Run the Test:

+1. Download the model weights using the links provided above.
+2. Create folders for each model's weights on your local machine.
+3. Update the `test_image_ml_framework.py` script with the correct paths to the model weights.
+4. Run the `test_image_ml_framework.py` script to test the models with the downloaded weights.

+This will allow you to test the models with the provided weights effectively.

 ## 🤲 How to Contribute

 We heartily welcome all individuals interested in electron dose point identification and tracking methodologies to contribute.
 Engage by: